nestjs/docs.nestjs.com/content/techniques/mongo.md

 name: string;
 ```

 In case you want to specify relation to another model, later for populating, you can use `@Prop()` decorator as well.
-For example, if `Cat` has `Owner` which is stored in different collection called `owners`, the property should have type and ref.
+For example, if `Cat` has `Owner` which is stored in a different collection called `owners`, the property should have type and ref.
 For example:

 ```typescript
 import { Types } from 'mongoose';